The Truth: How Long Does EMDR Take for Complex Trauma?

 So if you’re considering starting EMDR therapy, I hope you now feel more prepared and confident in what to expect.

-If you’re a resident of California or Florida and are looking for a caring online therapist who provides EMDR, consider booking a free, no-commitment consultation call with me, Laura Jasen, LPCC, LMHC here at Sage & Sunshine Therapy.
+If you’re a resident of California or Florida and are looking for a caring online therapist who provides EMDR, contact me or consider booking a free, no-commitment consultation call with me, Laura Jasen, LPCC, LMHC here at Sage & Sunshine Therapy.

 Written by: Laura Jasen, LMHC, LPCC